-The frequency and theme of EY Ethics Hotline reports may be subject to periodic reporting by EY.
+The frequency and theme of EY Ethics Hotline reports may be subject to periodic reporting to EY Area and Global leadership.
 This policy will be reviewed at least every 2 years from issue date or earlier if deemed required by the EY policy issuer.